 There’s no clear answer since it’s a comparatively new way (less than two decades) to heal emotional traumas and help individuals become more resilient to stress, primarily based on empirical evidence.

-In one small 2015 study, 27 healthcare professionals who suffered from depression or anxiety reported general improvement in their symptoms and work performance after one session.
+In fact, in a 2015 study, 27 healthcare professionals who suffered from depression or anxiety reported general improvement in their symptoms and work performance after one session.

 Although their results sound promising, experts have yet to run high-quality controlled trials.